J4S0Nc/Useful.Utilities/Useful.Utilities.md

 Returns: True if installed

-#### ServicesManager.IsServiceInstalled(System.String)
+#### Useful.Utilities.ServicesManager.IsServiceInstalled(System.String)

 Determines whether a service is installed by name.

 | Parameter | Description |